-- Place your cuttings on a layer of well draining potting soil, or mix some sand and or perlite in with regular potting mix.
+- Place your cuttings on a layer of well-draining potting soil, or mix some sand and or perlite in with the regular potting mix.
 Stick the stems of the crown and stem cuttings into the soil.
 The loose leaves can be placed right on top of the soil.

 Now the only thing left to do is wait.